polycode-lucido/backend/README.md

 `RUNNER_DOCKER_RUST_IMAGE`: Optional.
 When using the `docker` runner strategy, specifies what image to use.
 Defaults to `openjdk:17-jdk`
 `RUNNER_DOCKER_PYTHON_IMAGE`: Optional.
 When using the `docker` runner strategy, specifies what image to use.
 Defaults to `openjdk:17-jdk`

+`MONGO_HOST`: Optional.
+Mongo url to use to connect to the mongo database.
+Defaults to `mongodb://localhost/polycode` `MONGO_USER`: Optional.
+Mongo user to use to connect to the mongo database.
+Defaults to `user` `MONGO_PASSWORD`: Optional.
+Mongo password to use to connect to the mongo database.
+Defaults to `password`